dmccreary/atam/docs/bias.md

 ## Anchoring Bias

-The tendency to produce an estimate near a cue amount - "Our managers were expecting an RDBMS solution so that’s what we gave them."
+The tendency to produce an estimate near a cue amount.

+ **Example:** *"Our managers were expecting an RDBMS solution so that’s what we gave them."*

+## Availability Heuristic

-## Availability heuristic - the tendency to estimate that what is easily remembered is more likely than that which is not. - "I hear that NoSQL does not support ACID." or "I hear that XML is verbose?"
+The tendency to estimate that what is easily remembered is more likely than that which is not.

+ **Example: ** *"I hear that NoSQL does not support ACID."* or *"I hear that XML is verbose."*

+## Bandwagon Effect

-## Bandwagon effect - the tendency to do or believe what others do or believe - "Everyone else at this company and in our local area uses RDBMSs."
+The tendency to do or believe what others do or believe.

+ **Example:** *"Everyone else at this company and in our local area uses RDBMSs."*

+## Confirmation Bias

-## Confirmation bias - the tendency to seek out only that information that supports one's preconceptions – "We only read posts from the Oracle|Microsoft|IBM groups."
+The tendency to seek out only that information that supports one's preconceptions.

+ **Example:** *"We only read posts from the Oracle|Microsoft|IBM groups."*

 ## Framing Effect

 The tendency to react to how information is framed, beyond its factual content.

 **Example:** "We know of some NoSQL projects that failed."